 The type of tire for your vehicle can be differentiated mainly based on the vehicle.
-Car tires are solely intended for sedans, CUVs, minivans, hatchbacks and other subcompact cars.
-Truck tires have similar characteristics to car tires but are intended for larger wheels and are designed to bear heavier loads, evident from the sidewall height and width of the tire.
-Trucks tires are used on SUVs, light trucks, off-roaders, ATVs and other such recreational vehicles.
+Car tires are solely intended for sedans, CUVs, minivans, hatchbacks, and other subcompact cars.
+Truck tires have similar characteristics to car tires but are intended for larger wheels and are designed to bear heavier loads, as evident from the sidewall height and width of the tire.
+Truck tires are used on SUVs, light trucks, off-roaders, ATVs, and other recreational vehicles.

 All-weather tires are ideal for use in Canada, where the temperatures reach both extremes.
 These tires can last longer and perform well in every type of weather condition while providing a comfortable ride.
 The speed ratings and treadwear warranty of these tires are similar to all-season tires.

-All-season SUV and truck tires are designed specifically for increased load capacities while offering adequate all-year performance.
-These all-season tires are tuned for SUVs and trucks and offer performance, tow-ability and off-road driveability based on the vehicle’s capabilities.
+All-season SUVs and truck tires are designed specifically for increased load capacities while offering adequate all-year performance.
+These all-season tires are tuned for SUVs and trucks and offer performance, tow-ability, and off-road driveability based on the vehicle’s capabilities.
 The speed ratings vary from S (112 mph), T (118 mph), to H (130 mph) with treadwear warranties of none - 65,000 to 130,000 km.